mike182uk/cart/README.md

 ##Using The Cart Manager

-This section will guide you through using the cart component **with** the cart manager component.
+This section will guide you through using the cart component **with** the manager component.
 9 Times out of the 10 this will be the setup you want to use.

 ### Aliases